Swarajrathod2003/Introduction-to-Data-Analytics-on-Google-Cloud/README.md

 **LinkedIn:**
 **linkedin.com/in/swarajrathod150**

-I also share my learning progress and key takeaways on LinkedIn after every session.
+I also share my learning progress and key takeaways on LinkedIn after every completed session.

 ---